moveit/moveit2/moveit_ros/moveit_servo/doc/servo_tutorial.md

 1) **TwistStamped** and **JointJog** *need* a timestamp in the header that is updated when the message is published.
 This timestamp is used to track when `Servo` should stop listening to "stale" commands
 2) **TwistStamped** messages *can* proivde a `frame_id` in the header.
 If this frame name is valid and can be transformed to, Servo will perform Cartesian servoing in the given frame.
 Empty frames default to the frame given in the configuration file
-3) **JointJog** messages *need* to have valid joint names in the `joint_names` field that coorespond with the commands you are trying to give in the `displacements` or `velocities` fields.
+3) **JointJog** messages *need* to have valid joint names in the `joint_names` field that correspond with the commands you are trying to give in the `displacements` or `velocities` fields.
 Note that each of the 3 fields should be equal in length and in the same order.

 ### Servo config
-In `config/panda_simulated_config.yaml` you can see a list of all the parameters that control `moveit_servo`'s behaivor.
-When setting up your robot, it is reccomended to copy this file into your package (so it is tracked with your version control) and modifying it from the defaults.
+In `config/panda_simulated_config.yaml` you can see a list of all the parameters that control `moveit_servo`'s behavior.
+When setting up your robot, it is recommended to copy this file into your package (so it is tracked with your version control) and modifying it from the defaults.
 The example file shows the configuration for all of the demonstrations.
 These values are generally good, but a few will need to be changed based on the specific robot.
 The ones that you certainly need to update are discussed below:

 1) `robot_link_command_frame`: Update this to be a valid frame in your robot.
 Recommend the planning frame or EEF frame
 2) `command_in_type`: Set to "unitless" if your input comes from a joystick, "speed_units" if the input will be in meters/second or radians/second.